influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ## Bug fixes

 - Detect and warn when `influx restore --full` changes the operator token.
-- Set newly-created config as active in `setup`.
+- Set newly-created connection configuration as active in `setup`.
 - Embed timezone data into Windows builds to avoid errors.

 ## v2.1.1 [2021-09-24]